Axnjr/SEM7/RealTimeBDA.md

 Continuously monitoring metrics for dashboards.
   - Example: Real-time dashboard of website traffic, showing the number of active users and page views.

+# 3. Querying large data streams presents several challenges:

+- High Throughput and Low Latency:
+Data streams often require real-time processing, meaning the system must handle high volumes of data with minimal delay.
+This necessitates efficient algorithms and optimized hardware.

+- Data Heterogeneity:
+Streams can come from various sources and in different formats, making it difficult to standardize and process the data uniformly.

+- Dynamic and Unbounded Nature:
+Unlike static datasets, data streams are continuous and potentially infinite.
+This requires the system to manage memory and storage efficiently, often using techniques like windowing to process manageable chunks of data.

+- Complex Query Processing:
+Queries on data streams can be complex, involving joins, aggregations, and other operations that are computationally intensive.
+Ensuring these queries run efficiently in real-time is a significant challenge.

+- Fault Tolerance and Reliability:
+Ensuring the system can recover from failures without losing data or processing time is crucial.
+This involves implementing robust fault-tolerance mechanisms.

+- Scalability:
+As data volumes grow, the system must scale horizontally (adding more machines) or vertically (upgrading existing machines) to maintain performance.

+- Security and Privacy:
+Protecting sensitive data in streams and ensuring compliance with privacy regulations adds another layer of complexity.